emjun/rTisane/API_OVERVIEW.md

 2. `processQuery` to disambiguate how to treat the DV and resolve any ambiguity in the conceptual model before inferring a statistical model.
 Disambiguation is complete once all ambiguities are resolved and the conceptual model is validated (`checkConceptualModel`).
 Disambiguation occurs in a GUI.
 3. `updateDV` and `updateConceptualModel` based on inputs during disambiguation.
 4. Use disambiguated DV and conceputal model to derive candidate statistical models: `inferConfounders`, `inferFamilyLinkFunctions`
-5. `processStatisticalModel` to disambiguate modeling choices.
+5. `processStatisticalModels` to disambiguate modeling choices.
 Disambiguation occurs in a GUI.
 [See details about statistical model inference details and scope](STATISTICAL_MODEL_INFERENCE.md).

 ### Ongoing development